 4. Use irrefutable proof points and case studies

-How do you ensure that you are not only compliant with this proposal, but that your capabilities and past performance align perfectly with the proposal?
-It’s easy to make big claims about how you will meet a government agency’s needs but how does the hiring team know that you can deliver?
+It’s important to ensure that you are compliant with this proposal.
+But you also want to make sure that your capabilities and past performance align perfectly with the proposal.
+It’s easy to make big claims about how you will meet a government agency’s needs.
+But how does the hiring team know that you can deliver?

 Proof points are important – provide solid examples of where you’ve carried out similar projects in the past.
 Introduce the team that will handle the contract and highlight how their experience has prepared them for the project.
+Address the pain points and communicate your value proposition.
 Use detailed case studies, statistics and examples to back up your promises and showcase your ability to deliver.